AlexandraH-code/ms4-bookishnook/README.md

 | As a registered user on the website, I would like to be able to edit my wish list so that I can remove products (or a wishlist) that I am no longer interested in. | Product Wishlist Functionality | 🚫 Deferred (planned future feature) |
 | As a registered user on the website, I want to be able to share my wishlist, for example via e-mail or social media, so that I can easily let others know what I want for example as a birthday present, Christmas present etc. | Product Wishlist Functionality | 🚫 Deferred (planned future feature) |

+---

 ### Kanban Workflow

 I have used a Kanban board to structure the work on the website.
-In the Kanban board, I have chosen to divide all tasks (issues) into three different stages:
+In the Kanban board, I have chosen to divide all tasks (issues) into four different stages:

-ToDo - Features that I plan to add to the website.
-Won’t Have This Iteration - Features that are not added in this version of the website, but may be added in a future version.
-In Progress - Features that I am currently working on.
-Done - Features that are complete and that work as they should.
+* **To Do** – Features or tasks planned for implementation.
+* **In Progress** – Currently being developed or tested.
+* **Done** – Completed and merged features.
+* **Won’t Have (This Iteration)** – Deferred features are considered outside the scope of the current version.

-Link to the project [Kanban Board](https://github.com/users/AlexandraH-code/projects/12/views/1) - add link to kanban board
+Link to the project **[Kanban Board](https://github.com/users/AlexandraH-code/projects/12/views/1)** - add link to kanban board

+---

 ## 6. Design Of The Website
 [Back To The Top](#table-of-contents)